DMFTwDFT-project/DMFTwDFT_eb/README.md

 Note:

-For gnu compilers, it is assumed that liblapack.a and libblas.a are installed in the ``/usr/local/bin/`` directory.
-If not, modify **gfortran.make.inc** in the ``src`` directory to point to the correct location.
+For gnu compilers, it is assumed that liblapack.a, libblas.a and gsl libraries are installed in the ``/usr/local/lib/`` directory.
+If not, modify ``LALIB`` and ``GSLLIB`` in Makefile.in to point to the correct location.
+Additionally, set compiler flags in ``FFLAGSEXTRA``.

 Developers
 -----------